 Click on each template sheet to view it in another tab or window.
 Make sure you're viewing the image at full size, then print it at 100%.

-This tutorial is for non commercial use only.
+This tutorial is for non commercial use only: you can use it to make as many crafty cushions as you want for yourself and as gifts, but please don't make any for sale.
 You may borrow a couple of photos if you want to blog about this project, but remember to credit me and link back to this page on my blog, and do not reproduce my entire tutorial / share my templates on your site.
 Thanks!